 When any person offending under this section is under sentence of imprisonment for life, he may, if the hurt is caused, be punished with death. ”

-For example, X, intending to murder Y with poison, procures a white powder containing poison and secretly mixes the same with food which remains in X’s keeping.
-X has not yet committed the offence defined above.
-But if X places the same food on Y’s table or delivers it to Y’s servant to be placed on Y’s table, X has done an offence amounting to an attempt to murder.
+For example, X, intending to murder Y with poison, procures a white powder containing poison and secretly mixes the same with food that remains in X’s keeping.
+X has not yet committed the offense defined above.
+But if X places the same food on Y’s table or delivers it to Y’s servant to be placed on Y’s table, X has done an offense amounting to an attempt to murder.

 Attempt to murder is

 - A non-bailable offence (i.e. the police cannot release anyone on bail but the court can grant it if the arrested person makes an application for bail before a court or magistrate),